- What is volume? Volume definition

 How to calculate volume?
 Volume formulas

-There is no simple answer to this question, as it depends on the type of geometric solid.
-Here are the formulas for some of the most common figures:
+There is no simple answer to this question, as it depends on the shape of the object in question.
+Here are the formulas for some of the most common shapes:

 s³, where s is the length of the side.